Oracle Unlimited license agreement

 How do mergers and acquisitions impact Oracle ULA?

-M&As can introduce complexities in Oracle ULA due to the addition of new entities and the associated licensing implications.
+M&As can introduce complexities in Oracle ULA due to adding new entities and the associated licensing implications.

 Can I add a newly acquired company to my existing Oracle ULA?